-If the XMEM\ACC\CHK bit is set, then the xmemdma64 kernel service also verifies access permissions to the page.
-If the page access is read-only, then the XMEM WRITE ONLY bit must be set in the flag parameter.
+If the XMEM_ACC_CHK bit is set, then the xmemdma64 kernel service also verifies access permissions to the page.
+If the page access is read-only, then the XMEM_WRITE_ONLY bit must be set in the flag parameter.

-Note: On the PowerPC platform, which is cache-consistent, the xmemdma64 kernel service does not hide or reveal the page nor does it perform any cache flushing.
-Instead, on the PowerPC platform, the service's primary function is for real-address translation.
+Note: The xmemdma64 kernel service does not hide or reveal the page, nor does it perform any cache flushing.
+The service's primary function is for real-address translation.